 The beginning of all promising enterprises, undertakings, or accomplishments starts with an idea.
 With that idea usually follows a set of circumstances, which, in retrospect, appear to have forecast a prophetic outcome.
-Now in its 27th year, LECOM has developed an unassailable reputation as a leader in medical education and patient care, with its graduates highly sought after in the fields of medicine, pharmacy, and dentistry.
+LECOM has developed an unassailable reputation as a leader in medical education and patient care, with its graduates highly sought after in the fields of medicine, pharmacy, and dentistry.
 LECOM also has set the standard for affordable education in a private medical college setting where graduates achieve outstanding board scores and journey forward to make a difference in the field of health care.